cvrebeatsaber/QuestQualifications/README.md

-# QuestCountersPlus
+# CVRE Quest Mod

-This is an Oculus Quest standalone port of the original Hit Score Visualizer on PC.
+This is an Oculus Quest port of the `CVREBeatSaberPlugin` used for CVRE qualifications.

-## Installation

-Download from the releases page (or the latest build artifact) and install it to BMBF.